Asha-Empire/Game-Story/README.md

 #### 2065...

-BioNTech Inc. represent Organ cultivation or regrowth, is a biomass production process to regrow or produce organs that have been damaged in some way by using the patient's DNA.
+BioNTech Inc. represent Organ cultivation or regrowth, is a biomass production process to regrow or produce organs that have been damaged in some way.
+This process involves using a patient's own DNA to grow replacement organs or tissue in a laboratory setting.
+This can be done by taking a small sample of cells from the patient, reprogramming them into stem cells, and then using these cells to grow the replacement organ or tissue.

 #### 2080...